Student guide

 In addition to monthly expenses, you should also prepare for some one-off expenses at the beginning:

-You may need to stay in a hotel or hostel for a few days if you arrive before your accommodation is available.
+- You may need to stay in a hotel or hostel for a few days if you arrive before your accommodation is available.

-In all housing options you are required to provide 1-3 months' rent as a deposit.
+- In all housing options you are required to provide 1-3 months' rent as a deposit.

-As it may take a while to have your own Finnish bank account and thus have access to local contactless payment methods, it is important to have some other payment methods besides cash at the beginning.
+As it may take a while to get your own Finnish bank account and thus have access to local contactless payment methods, it is important to have some other payment methods besides cash at the beginning.
 You can read more info about opening a bank under Registering with the authorities and opening a bank account.

 Plan what to bring